learn-co-curriculum/learn-expert-doing-a-shift/README.md

 ## Scheduling

+- All times for scheduling are in EST time.
 - We use WhenIWork for scheduling (you should already have gotten an email about signing up).
 You can use this site to set your preferred hours and request time off.
-- The schedule for learn experts is sent out every Sunday for the following week.
+- The schedule for Technical Coachs is sent out every Sunday for the following week.
 If you need any days off, book them *before* Friday.
-- As soon as you get your shifts, check them out and DM Ruth if they're not OK Sunday night or Morning morning
+- As soon as you get your shifts, check them out and DM Ruth if they're not OK by Sunday night or Monday morning
-- Your shifts may get moved around till Tuesday morning to accommodate others, but they should be fixed by EOD Tuesday (all times ET)
+- Your shifts may get moved around till Tuesday morning to accommodate others, but they should be fixed by EOD Tuesday
-- If the week is already schedule and something comes up where you need to swap a shift, please refer to the [How To Swap A Shift](https://github.com/flatiron-labs/learn-support/blob/master/how-to-swap-a-shift.md) doc in the learn-support repo.
+- If the week is already scheduled and something comes up where you need to swap a shift, please refer to the [How To Swap A Shift](https://github.com/flatiron-labs/learn-support/blob/master/how-to-swap-a-shift.md) doc in the learn-support repo.

 ## Shift Types

 There are two different types of shifts we are currently running:

-- [One on one support shift](#one-on-one-support-shift) - One expert acts as dispatcher and takes in all incoming questions.
-They then hand out students that need support to do ~15min screen shares to the next available expert.
+- [One on one support shift](#one-on-one-support) - One expert acts as dispatcher and takes in all incoming questions.
+They then hand out students that need support to do 20min screen shares to the next available expert.
-- [Standard shift](#standard-shift) - All learn experts pick up questions as they come in and try and either help a few students at a time, or do screen shares when necessary.
+- [Standard shift](#standard-shift) - All Technical Coachs pick up questions as they come in and try and either help a few students at a time, or do screen shares when necessary.

-We do standard shifts on weekends (because we don't have enough people to do one on one) and one on one support on weekends.
+We do standard shifts occasionally on holidays (because we don't have enough people to do one on one).

 ## Slack - Flatiron Staff